0xMgwan/BTCx/README.md

 The application also includes special handling for authentication in the Candid UI, allowing developers to test the backend API with authenticated requests.

 ## Security

+The Bitcoin Payment Gateway prioritizes security through several measures:

+### Non-custodial Design

+The application never takes custody of your private keys or funds.
+All transactions are signed directly by your wallet, ensuring you maintain full control of your assets at all times.

+### Secure Authentication

+- **Internet Identity**: Uses cryptographic authentication without passwords
+- **MetaMask**: Implements secure wallet connection using industry-standard methods
+- **Bitcoin Wallet**: Direct connection to your Bitcoin wallet without intermediaries

+### Data Protection

+- All sensitive data is stored securely on the Internet Computer blockchain
+- Communication between components is encrypted
+- No personal data is stored unnecessarily

+### Best Practices

+- Regular security audits
+- Open-source code for transparency
+- Adherence to blockchain security standards

 The Bitcoin Payment Gateway implements several security measures to protect user funds and data: